Ganrokh/100-days-of-code/log.md

 **Today's Progress:** More CSS practice, mainly with layouts.
 Made a photo blog and a Tic-Tac-Toe board.

 **Thoughts:** I'm glad to start making things that look somewhat-decent.
 Even if it's just a page of photos and getting them to line up properly, that is more exciting than basic text.
 I mainly worked on the Udemy course today.
 Day 6 was FreeCodeCamp, which is where got into CSS shapes.
 I'm not that far yet with Colt Steele's course.
 I tend to have an easier time learning from Colt Steele than I do FCC, but that may be because he tends to do a lot more examples and bigger projects that have several concepts working together.
 That said, I'm still gaining a lot from FCC as well.

+### Day 8: Tuesday, October 2nd, 2018

+**Today's Progress:** Made a simple blog with pure HTML & CSS.

+**Thoughts:** I'm going to keep this short because it's late and I have an early day tomorrow.
+Following Colt steele's course, today, I made a simple blog.
+It's nothing too flashy, just a page showcasing two blog posts using HTML and CSS.
+This is the first thing that I've made from scratch without outside help or guidance.
+It's a weird feeling.
+I'm proud of it, but I also know that this is something that was very simple to do.
+Also, I used Bacon Ipsum, so now I'm hungry.